 - Identifying leads with a great fit to your value proposition;

-- Atracting them to your business an guiding them throug your Sales Pipeline by educating them on the problem you can solve and how important it is to get it dealt with (sense of urgency) so they can get to their bes selves;
+- Attracting them to your business and guiding them through your Sales Pipeline by educating them on the problem you can solve and how important it is to get it dealt with (sense of urgency) so they can get to their best selves;

-- Proving the superior benefit to how your specific approach is the best way to handle the problem and achieve sucess.
+- Proving the superior benefit to how your specific approach is the best way to handle the problem and achieve success.

 But that won’t guarantee your future – as a matter of fact, according to the Agency Pricing & Financials Report from Hubspot, 90% of the best new leads come from referrals and not from a well-executed sales pipeline.
 And that’s not only a perception on the Agency side: according to Nielsen, trust and action go side-by-side with 83% of the global respondents affirming they take friends and family’s opinion into consideration when taking action a fair amount of the time.

 That means you will get nowhere if you’re not able to clearly communicate the value you bring to the table and how you’re going to make that pain/issue go away from the kick-off call.
 Bringing new clients in is a great place to begin, but that’s just it – a start.

 From the first moment they become your clients, your onboarding phase will be crucial to set the tone of your whole relationship and set up a long term relationship.

 Making sure your first 30 days with them becomes a one-, two- and even three-year- anniversary should be a priority.
 According to Bain & Company, word of mouth is your best ally in assuring future growth, and recurring clients are your best source for this – they can even get to spend up to 67% more with you as time goes by (aside from the referrals, isn’t this an awesome bonus?).

 4 steps to make your marketing agency client onboarding experience the best one possible